 - 1 cup sour cream

 - 2 cloves garlic, minced

 - 1 cup panko bread crumbs

-- In a bowl, add cream cheese, sour cream, minced jalapeños, cheddar cheese, and minced garlic.
-Stir and mash until well combined.
+- In a medium bowl, add cream cheese, sour cream, minced jalapeños, cheddar cheese, and minced garlic.
+Stir and mash until evenly combined.
 Spread into an 11x7 or 9x9 baking dish.

 - In a small bowl, add panko bread crumbs, parmesan cheese, and melted butter.
 Stir until combined.
 Sprinkle evenly over cream cheese layer.

-- An 11x7 or 9x9 baking dish would be ideal for this recipe.
+- An 11x7 or 9x9 baking dish is ideal.
 If using a deeper dish with less space on top, consider halving your panko bread topping.

-- Dish is best served hot or warm, within 10-15 minutes of removing from oven.
+- Dish is best served hot or warm within 10-15 minutes of baking.